library("broadcast")

 |

-a single number between 0 and 0.1, giving the machine tolerance to use.
+a single number between 0 and 0.1, giving the machine tolerance to use for the relational operators.
 Only relevant for the following operators: d==, d!=, d<, d>, d<=, d>= See the %d==%, %d!=%, %d<%, %d>%, %d<=%, %d>=% operators from the ‘tinycodet’ package for details. |

 Value